tpapp/LaTeXTabulars.jl/README.md

 1. the position specifier `lcl` is not checked for valid syntax or consitency with the contents, just emitted as is, allowing the use of [dcolumn](https://ctan.org/pkg/dcolumn) or similar,

+2. the lines are either

+    a. `Rule`s, which you would put on their own line anyway for nicely formatted LaTeX,
-2. the lines are either iterables of cells, not checked for number of cells; or `Rule`s,
+    b. iterables of cells (not checked for number of cells),
+    c. matrices, which are printed line by line.

 3. [booktabs](https://ctan.org/pkg/booktabs) rules are supported.

-Vertical rules of any kind are *not supported* and it would be difficult to convince me to add them.
+Vertical rules of any kind are *not explicitly supported* and it would be difficult to convince me to add them.
 The documentation of [booktabs](https://ctan.org/pkg/booktabs) should explain why.
+That said, if you insist, you can use a cell like `\vline text`.

-[Other tabular-like types](https://en.wikibooks.org/wiki/LaTeX/Tables) can be easily added, just open an issue.
+The code is generic, so [other tabular-like types](https://en.wikibooks.org/wiki/LaTeX/Tables) can be easily added, just open an issue.